hypersolid/gaziri/README.md

+# Gaziri

+## About
-# Gaziri (газыри́) — tiny lib for goroutine pooling and throttling
+It's a tiny DRY lib for goroutine pooling and throttling.

+1. Provide a worker function that takes `interface{}` as input and returns `interface{}` as output.
+1. Set your limits on number of running tasks per second `maxWorkersPerSecond` and task in general `maxWorkers`.
+1. Shoot your tasks int `Input` channel and listen to `Output`.

 ## Quickstart
 ```golang